-Right/Left Winger need to move forward into the attacking 1/3 to support their Forward and Midfielder when the ball is on their side.
-The far side winger moves towards the middle to create cover with the central defender, and anticipate balls coming cross field to attack.
+Right/Left Winger need to move forward into the attacking 1/3 to support their Forward and Midfielder players when the ball is on their side.
+The far side winger moves towards the middle to create cover with the central defender, and anticipate balls coming cross field and opportunities to attack and support.
 Wingers need to transition forward and support quickly, but also retreat upon losing the ball and play a more defensive roll.

-Central Midfielder must hold the middle position to keep the team shape.
-Central Midfield should always be part of a triangle.
+Central Midfield needs to hold central area of the field.
+Central Midfielder should always be part of a triangle and encouraged to switch the play.

-Forward need to shift with the play and keep the depth (stay high) to help spread out their opponents.
+Forwards need to shift with the play and keep the depth (stay high) to help spread out their opponents.
 Forward player needs to support on the side that the ball is on and look to form triangles with ball carrier.